 South Carolina Department of Social Services

-University of Kentucky, Center for Innovation In Population Health
+Center for Innovation in Population Health at the University of Kentucky

 Transforming the modern landscape of research and practice related to child- and family well-being requires innovative and meaningful partnerships between researchers and communities.
-This workshop will provide expertise related to designing and carrying out high-quality program planning and evaluation efforts that pay attention to equity, diversity, and inclusion (EDI) aspects and socially just planning methods.
+This workshop will provide expertise related to designing and carrying out high-quality program planning and evaluation efforts that pay attention to diversity, equity, and inclusion (DEI) aspects and socially just planning methods.

-- Practical concepts and tools for designing and carrying out high-quality program planning and evaluation efforts that prioritize EDI and are socially just
+- Practical concepts and tools for designing and carrying out high-quality program planning and evaluation efforts that prioritize DEI and are socially just

-- Strategies for increased EDI that involve community members and people with lived expertise in planning and evaluation activities
+- Strategies for increased DEI that involve community members and people with lived expertise in planning and evaluation activities

 Vice President of Practice Excellence

 Peter J. Pecora

 Casey Family Programs

 Professor, School of Social Work

 Did you know that the first impact of adverse childhood experiences (ACEs) is on the development of healthy executive function and self-regulation skills in 3-5 year olds?
 From late 2019-2021, three members of Social Current’s original Change in Mind brain science learning cohort joined forces to pilot home visiting and parenting group strategies to buffer children and caregivers against ACEs and toxic stress.
 With support from the Harvard Center on the Developing Child-Frontiers of Innovation, the three Change in Mind sites, the Institute for Child & Family Well-Being (Children’s Wisconsin), Children and Families First of Delaware, and The Family Partnership (TFP), came together to conduct rapid cycle, COVID-safe pilots of TFPs innovative Executive Functioning Across GenerationsTM curriculum.
 This session will discuss the results and learnings, implications for early childhood and parent support policy and practice, as well as how we are each continuing to innovate in the brain science space.